Brain-and-Consciousness/HBF/hbf-meeting-2026-02-24/README.md

-The HBF-seminar i open to everyone!
+The HBF-seminar is open to everyone!

 The HBF team